 This web page gives information on the lecture 'Machine Learning' which is held during winter term 2018/2019 by Andreas Nürnberger.
 It will be constantly updated during the course.

 The course provides an introduction to the principles, techniques, and applications of Machine Learning.
-Topics covered include among others:
+Topics covered include among others (subject to change):